vaslabs-ltd/docker-linux-steam-broadcast/readme.md

 # Dockerized Steam Broadcast

 ## Description
-A Dockerized application that streams video files to Steam using FFmpeg.
+A Dockerized application that broadcasts video files to Steam using FFmpeg.

 ## Usage